From John Hennessy:

 But look closely.
 In the distance, framed by the house, are several trees.
 There are four, and it’s likely that our sycamore is the third from the left.
 Borings suggest that it dates to the war, and the location seems about right in this picture.
 If this be our tree, then it was a tiny witness indeed in 1862, probably half the size shown in the photo.

 We recently wrote about the barriers between people and history, and how gratified visitors often are when those barriers–be they real or imagined–drop a bit.
-Here’s a literal piece of living history without barriers–the great Chatham sycamore, which in its youth witnessed the passing of Lincoln and Burnside, Clara Barton and Walt Whitman, and for four years cast its shade every afternoon on the graves of Union soldiers (removed right after the war), and which since has grown to magnificence, towering over all around it, like man over youth.
+Here’s a literal piece of living history without barriers–the great Chatham sycamore, which in its youth witnessed the passing of Lincoln and Burnside, Clara Barton and Walt Whitman, and for four years cast its shade every afternoon on the graves of Union soldiers (removed right after the war), and which since has grown to magnificence, towering over all around it, like adult over child.